KometFox/Micro-Tank/PK3/README.md

 //XXXX = any sprite, failure to do so will cause unwanted
 //effects

-//4th note: next time when making a model, don't forget to remove empty timelines
+//4th note: next time when making a model, don't forget to remove empty
-//else it will bloat up for no reason
+//timelines else it will bloat up for no reason

 //For Effects, anything with color or is "bright" needs black BG
 // Smoke or "unbright" image should be transparent